VinnyAmbesek/infiniteDungeon/README.md

 - Weapon upgrades: increase your skill with the weapon.

 ## Maze
-- The maze size increaes each 10 levels.
+- The maze size increases each 10 levels.
 - Each floor multiple of 5 has a chance of reorganizing the floor while you are at it.
 - If that happens, all tiles go black, and the exit and entrance change position.